 WHO IS THE MAIN CHARACTER?

 Is Mr Frog the main character?
 The title suggests so.
 Mr Frog is a male bachelor amphibian whose life will not be complete until he has found a wife.
-So at first glance this looks like a romance, but in fact frog’s weakness (he needs to find a wife) only starts the story.
+So at first glance this looks like a romance, but in fact frog’s shortcoming (he needs to find a wife) only starts the story.
 He’s like a McGuffin character.
 (I’m not sure there’s such a thing as a McGuffin character, but we’ll go with it.)

 In a true romance/love story, the finding of the bride/groom lasts the entire length of the story and the story stops at (or just before) the wedding.
 The MAIN part of Frog Went A-Courtin is the wedding itself, which makes this story a madcap farce.
 There is no true main character.
 This is an ensemble cast.